 Phased introduction from 2025 onwards

-The EU HTAR will start in 2025, but several types of care will be introduced step by step.
-The schedule is as follows.
+The EU HTAR will start in 2025, but several types of care will be introduced step by step for the joint clinical assessments (JCAs).
+The schedule for medicinal products is as follows.

-• From 2025 onwards, the Act applies to medicinal products for cancer and ATMPs, which stands for advanced therapy medicinal products.
-These are medicines which are used in advanced treatments, such as cell and gene therapy.
+- From 2025 onwards, medicinal products for cancer and advanced therapy medicinal products (ATMPs) are eligible for a JCA.
+ATMPs are medicines which are used in advanced treatments, such as cell and gene therapy.

 The National Health Care Institute and the EU HTAR